-To connect the AXI master or slave BIF to the AXI master block or AXI slave block:
+This section describes how to connect the AXI master or slave BIF to the AXI master block or AXI slave block.

 - 1. Add or create the RTL source code for the custom AXI master block in the Libero software. - 2.
-To add a bus definition to the user logic, right-click AXI_MASTER_IF (AXI_MASTER_IF.v) in the Design Hierarchy tab and select Create Core from HDL, as shown in Figure 16.
+To add a bus definition to the user logic, right-click AXI\MASTER\IF (AXI\MASTER\IF.v) in the Design Hierarchy tab and select Create Core from HDL, refer to Figure 16.